ronamosa/ronamosa/README.md

 ### Talofa, I’m Ron. 🇼🇸 🇹🇻 🇨🇳 🇳🇿

-> **Pasifika technologist decoding AI systems, power, and sovereignty — 20+ years inside the machine.**
+>  I build infrastructure for the empire — and I see exactly how it breaks, from the inside.
+Pasifika technologist decoding AI systems, power, and sovereignty, twenty-plus years inside the machine.
+I write about the politics of technology, AI hype, and industry bullshit.

-I am a Hacker, Engineer, and Geek based in Auckland, New Zealand.
-My work bridges the gap between deep technical engineering and critical analysis of the systems that shape our world.

 ---